Everything You Need to Know About What Is ALS

 • Difficulty chewing or swallowing

-Most of the time the first symptoms start in one hand or arm and simple task start to being complicated to do, like buttoning a shirt, writing or locking a door.
-Also some ALS patients may show extrapyramidal features such as tremor, rigidity, propulsion, and impaired postural reflexes.
-R and 3%–5% of ALS patients are diagnosed with frontotemporal dementia (FTD), a dementia of non-Alzheimer’s type with symptoms of behavioral changes, frontal executive deficit, and impaired handling of language.
-R
+Around 3%–5% of ALS patients are diagnosed with frontotemporal dementia (FTD), a dementia of non-Alzheimer’s type with symptoms of behavioral changes, frontal executive deficit, and impaired handling of language.

 ALS Causes

-There’s not a specific cause of this disease, instead physicians called risk factors that make more probably to develop ALS.
+There’s not a specific cause of this disease; instead, physicians call risk factors that make it more likely to develop ALS.
 There are some specific factors that are very important to mention: older age, being male and a history of ALS in your family.
-However, there are another environmental risk factors like being exposed to some virus, toxic agents or physical traumas.
+However, there are other environmental risk factors like being exposed to some virus, toxic agents or physical traumas.

 Text indicating ALS Risk factors